 is abnormal electrical activity in the brain.
-When two or more seizures occur, it is considered a seizure disorder, also known as epilepsy.
+When 2 or more seizures occur, it is considered a seizure disorder, also known as epilepsy.
 While there are many different types of seizures, the main categories are:

 Generalized seizure—activity occurs throughout the brainPartial seizure, also called a focal seizure—begins within certain areas of the brain